apalania/COADREADx/README.md

-# Welcome to COADREADx!
+# Welcome to COADREADx
 The ultimate goal is the development of diagnostic and prognostic models (so-called "Software-as-Medical-Devices") toward expediting the early-stage detection and risk stratification of colorectal cancer.
 This is a work in constant progress.
-Please note that the content of this research code repository (i) is not intended to be a medical device; and (ii) is not intended for clinical use of any kind, including but not limited to diagnosis or prognosis.
+Please note that the content of this research code repository is not intended to be a medical device yet, nor ready for clinical use of any kind, including diagnosis or prognosis.

 The following source code is made available here:
 1. ModDev1.R: Development of the Screening model for colorectal cancer